laristra/wonton/README.md

 # Wonton

-Wonton library provides low level infrastructure for wrappers to various unstructured mesh and data (state) managers as well as various math and geometry algorithms and data structures.
+Wonton library provides low level infrastructure for wrappers to various unstructured mesh and data (state) managers.
+A wrapper is an implementation of an interface to the native interface of the mesh and state manager and can be used by libraries such as Portage and Tangram without copying data from the mesh and state manager.

-The primary reason for Wonton's existence is to maintain a single and common source of such low level types for any other dependent libraries such as Portage and Tangram.
+The primary reason for Wonton's existence is to enable applications to interface to the Portage and Tangram libraries.
+Wonton also provides a common repository for these interface implementations as well as common definitions and methods.

 ## Getting Started
 To obtain a copy of wonton and its submodules from GitHub, clone